 Take the cruise along the Mekong by the sunset

 As a small town feel city which stretches itself along the Mekong, the boat cruise is the only way that enables you to observe Luang Prabang beauty from a far and to see the daily life of late afternoon hours when locals take their bath by the river bank.
 Depending on how you negotiate with the boatman, an hour on boat like that will be $15-20 either you are just a couple or group of 5-6 friends together.
-If you want to extend this boat trip to visit PakOu cave, there should be a minimum of 3.5 hours back and forth and the price for the charter boat can be $45-50.
+If you want to extend this boat trip to visit PakOu cave, there should be a minimum of 3.5 hours back and forth.
+The price for the charter boat can be $45-50.
 You need to depart sooner, stay before 3 pm and there will be perfect sunset on the return boat trip.

 Try Larp, the traditional food of Laos